jphmrst/PLC/src/plc/imp/Imp.lagda.md

 that we will make use of some of the results on partial maps from [Section MapProps]({{ site.baseurl }}/MapProps/) in this result.

-We will actually prove a slightly more general result first, that `ceval` preserves the equality relationship.
+We will actually prove a slightly more general lemma first, that `ceval` preserves the equality relationship.
 This technique is helpful when intermediate steps need the more general result.
 We begin as usual with a signature stating the result we wish to show.